 Our Receptionists are trying to do a difficult and demanding job, often working under extreme pressure.
 Please remember the Receptionists carry out their duties, as instructed by the Doctors, with the intention of making the Practice run safely and smoothly.

 Therefore, if you feel that you are being asked too many questions or kept waiting, this is unintentional.
-Please try to help by giving the Receptionist the necessary information as she/he needs to try and judge the urgency of the request and whether you need to see the GP, Nurse or Healthcare Assistant.
+Please try to help by giving the Receptionist the necessary information as she/he needs to try and judge the urgency of the request and whether you need to see the GP or Nurse .